 - 1. Compliance Risk Management - a.
-Define compliance Risk Appetite Statement (RAS) and monitor sanctions/fines to ensure the appetite that has been set out are under control. - b.
-Improve compliance risk assessment parameters. - c.
-Improve reporting process on compliance function.

-- 2. Improvement of compliance risk awareness - a.
-Conduct compliance assessment to improve employee understanding of the applicable rules and regulations, especially those related to their duties and responsibilities. - b.
+Define compliance Risk Appetite Statement (RAS) and monitor sanctions/ fines raised against the Bank to ensure the appetite threshold is not breached - b.
+Improve compliance risk assessment parameters - c.
+Improve reporting process on compliance function - 2.
+Promotion of compliance risk awareness - a.
+Conduct compliance assessment to improve employee understanding of the applicable rules and regulations, especially those related to their duties and responsibilities.

+- b.
 Provide advice on compliance issues. - 3.
 Strengthening monitoring on regulatory mandate fulfillment - a.
-Disseminate information on the issuance of laws and regulations, or other policies or the results of legal analysis to the Bank's management and employees. - b.
-Monitoring the work units' action plans relating to new regulations that have significant impacts. - 4.
-Competency Building for Compliance Unit

-To improve the quality of personnel in Compliance Unit, the Bank collaborates with independent parties to organize training and certification of compliance.
+Disseminate information on new laws and other regulations, or policies or the results of legal analysis to the Bank's management and employees. - b.
+Monitoring the work units' action plans relating to new regulations that have significant impacts on the Bank. - 4.
+Competency Building for Compliance Work Units To improve the quality of personnel in Compliance Units, the Bank collaborates independent parties to organize training and certification of compliance. - 5 Credit Webinars A credit webinar is a discussion forum that is held together with Businesss Unit to increase compliance risk awareness in the credit sector.

-5. Credit Webinars

-A credit webinar is a discussion forum that is held together with Businesss Unit and Risk Unit to enhance compliance risk awareness in the credit area.